Tanzania

 (Feb 2023)

 The Machame route is considered a moderately difficult route.
-It involves steep ascents, high altitudes, and long hiking days.
-While prior hiking experience is beneficial, climbers with a good level of fitness and determination can complete the route successfully.
+It involves steep ascents.
+Hiking days on the 7-Day option are short compared to other routes.
+The high altitudes make trekking more difficult.
+While prior hiking experience is beneficial, those with a good level of fitness and determination can complete the route successfully.
 To train, we recommend running or playing sports at least two to three times a week.
 It's also great to do a few practice hikes with a 5kg rucksack before you arrive for your trek.

 The best time to climb the Machame route is during the dry seasons, from January to mid-March and from June to October.
 These months generally offer better weather conditions and higher visibility, increasing the chances of a successful summit.